 Step 5: Find the predictions of each decision tree for new data points and assign the new data points to the category with the most votes.

-The following example will help you understand how the algorithm works:
+The following random forest algorithm example will help you understand how the algorithm works:

 Assume there is a dataset containing several fruit photos.
 As a result, the Random forest classifier is given this dataset.
 The dataset is subdivided and distributed to each decision tree.
 During the training phase, each decision tree gives a prediction result, and when a new data point occurs, the Random Forest classifier predicts the final choice based on the majority of outcomes.
 Consider the following image: